top of page

 Growth of In2Se3 layers on GaSe substrate

-The integration of 2D layered semiconductors with graphene to form heterostructure devices offers new routes to the fabrication of optoelectronic devices such as light emitting diodes (LEDs), fast and ultrasensitive photodetectors, etc. I fabricate van der Waals heterostructure devices to study their optical, electronic, and optoelectronic properties (N. Balakrishnan et al., 2014, 2017).
+The integration of 2D layered semiconductors with graphene to form heterostructure devices offers new routes to the fabrication of optoelectronic devices such as light emitting diodes (LEDs), fast and ultrasensitive photodetectors, etc. We fabricate van der Waals heterostructure devices to study their optical, electronic, and optoelectronic properties (N. Balakrishnan et al., 2014, 2017).

 InSe-GaSe.png